 A choral scholarship with St Salvator's Chapel Choir is one of the most prestigious musical opportunities available at the University of St Andrews.
 Every member of the choir holds a scholarship and is required to sing in two or three services every week during teaching time.
 The choir also sings at graduations, tours internationally, records CDs, makes radio and TV broadcasts, and works with eminent musicians such as Dame Emma Kirkby and Peter Harvey.

-The scholarship covers the full cost of singing tuition at the Music Centre, as well as participation in the choir's activities.
+The scholarship covers the full cost of singing tuition at the Music Centre, free participation in the annual choir tour, and Sunday lunch.

 St Leonard's Chapel Choir

 A number of scholarships are available for members of St Leonard's Chapel Choir.
 These cover the full cost of singing tuition at the Music Centre.